bcgov/action-oc-runner/README.md

     # Number of cronjob log lines to tail; use -1 for all
     cronjob_tail: 0

-    # Timeout for cronjob to run; e.g. 5m
-    cronjob_timeout: 5m

     # Overrides the default branch to diff against
     diff_branch: ${{ github.event.repository.default_branch }}

     # Override GitHub default oc version >= 4.0
     oc_version: "4.14"

-    # Repository to clone and process
+    # Override repository to clone
-    # Useful for consuming other repos, defaults to the current one
     repository: ${{ github.repository }}

+    # Timeout for command or cronjob; e.g. 10m
+    timeout: 10m
 ```

 # Example: Login only